 Turn the Dried Lemon Peels to Powder

-- Place the dried lemon peels in a food processor of high speed blender.
+- Place the dried lemon peels in a food processor.

-- Pulse the food processor until the lemon is chopped and has turned into a powder
+- Pulse the food processor until the lemon has turned into a fine powder.